aliasgermodi/S_Task/README.md

     3. In every MS execute cli with npm install
     4. In every MS execute cli with npm start

-In Database there are 3 collections are created table 1 user: this collection consists the user details and defines the role of the user, this privilage is given to the admin user. table 2 product: this collection consists the product details where admin user can add the product. table 3 product_review: this collection is associated with the product where the client user can give review to the product.
+In Database there are 2 collections are created collection 1 user: this collection consists the user details and defines the role of the user, this privilage is given to the admin user. collection 2 product: this collection consists the product details where admin user can add the product. collection 2 - product_review: this collection is associated with the product where the client user can give review to the product.